emma123cs/Satellite-Data/README.md

 **Note:** The back-end code is integrated in the file _website.py_ and _portsCooridnates.py_ and only explained here seperately to provide a more comprehensive description of the code.

-(i)	We first create a data frame with the AIS Data for January 1st, 2018 (randomly selected day to serve as an example, any other day could also be used instead).
-To get a feeling for  the unique MMSIs in the AIS data, we also print them using df1.MMSI.unique().
-This helps us to group the data for one illustrative MMSI in the AIS data and show the route on a map.
+(i)	We first created a data frame with the AIS Data for January 1st, 2018 (randomly selected day to serve as an example, any other day could also be used instead).
+To get a feeling for  the unique MMSIs in the AIS data, we also printed them using df1.MMSI.unique().
+This helped us to group the data for one illustrative MMSI in the AIS data and show the route on a map.

 (ii) To make the route more visual, we can also illustrate it on a world map, using folium.